ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

    ```
    if not supplied, a name will be automatically generated from the `hostname` and `email`.

-* $AESproductName$ uses the [`HTTP-01` challenge
+* Ambassador Edge Stack uses the [`HTTP-01` challenge
 ](https://letsencrypt.org/docs/challenge-types/) for ACME support:
    - Does not require permission to edit DNS records
    - The `hostname` must be reachable from the internet so the CA can check
-   `POST` to an endpoint in $AESproductName$.
+   `POST` to an endpoint in Ambassador Edge Stack.
    - Wildcard domains are not supported.

 ### TLS configuration

-Regardless of if you are using the built in ACME support in the $AESproductName$, the `Host` is responsible for reading TLS certificates from Kubernetes
+Regardless of if you are using the built in ACME support in the Ambassador Edge Stack, the `Host` is responsible for reading TLS certificates from Kubernetes
-`Secret`s and configuring $productName$ to terminate TLS using those certificates.
+`Secret`s and configuring Emissary to terminate TLS using those certificates.

-If you are using the Open-Source $OSSproductName$ or choosing to not use
+If you are using the Open-Source Emissary or choosing to not use
-the provided ACME support, you need to tell $productName$ to not request a
+the provided ACME support, you need to tell Emissary to not request a
 certificate with ACME by setting `acmeProvider.authority: none` in the `Host`.

-After that you simply point $productName$ at the secret you are using to store
+After that you simply point Emissary at the secret you are using to store
 your certificates with the `tlsSecret` field.

-The following `Host` will configure $productName$ to read a `Secret` named
+The following `Host` will configure Emissary to read a `Secret` named
 `tls-cert` for a certificate to use when terminating TLS.

 ```yaml